What Is Retaining Wall?

 The weight of the earth maintains the stability of the counterfort retaining wall at its base slab and the self-weight of the retaining wall.
 The counter-fort retaining walls are economical for approximately 6 m and above heights.

-A buttress wall is the modified version of the counter-fort retaining wall in which the counter-forts, known as the buttresses, are provided at the other side of the backfill.
+A buttress wall is the opposite version of the counter-fort retaining wall in which the counter-forts, known as the buttresses, are provided at the other side of the backfill.

 A buttress wall is more economical when compared to a counter-fort retaining wall.
 Buttress walls are not much preferred due to the provision of buttresses in the wall.

 These buttresses reduce the clearance on the front side of the wall.
-The buttresses act as a compression member, supporting the stem and reducing the bending moment in it.
+The buttresses act as compression members, supporting the stem and reducing the bending moment in it.